Deduplication

 Race Condition Protection

-The system uses PostgreSQL advisory locks to prevent race conditions when multiple concurrent requests try to schedule actions for the same entity:
+The system uses PostgreSQL advisory locks within a single transaction to prevent race conditions when multiple concurrent requests try to schedule actions for the same entity:

 `SELECT pg_advisory_xact_lock(hashtext($1))`,